byteface/domonic/README.md

 ##### TODO - catch these errors and raise a friendly custom ParseError that tells you what to fix

-### join in
+### Join-in
-Feel free to send pull requests.
+Feel free to join in if you find it useful.

+If there's any methods you want that are missing or not complete yet.
+Just update the code and send a pull request.

 I'll merge and releaese asap.

 ### EXAMPLE PROJECT
-A browser based file browser to test the project and see how components might work: https://github.com/byteface/Blueberry/
+A browser based file browser.
+Working example of how components can work: https://github.com/byteface/Blueberry/

 A cron viewer
 https://github.com/byteface/ezcron/

 ### disclaimer
-exerimental/learning project

-There's a complete more supported library I found already doing similar called 'dominate' .
-So if you want to do something like this, use that.
+There's several more widely supported libraries doing HTML generation, DOM reading/manipulation, terminal wrappers etc. Maybe use one of those for production due to strictness and support.

+This is becoming more of a fast prototyping library.